 SOGIdarity.
 AGAINST DISCRIMINATION ON THE GROUNDS OF SEXUAL ORIENTATION AND GENDER IDENTITY

-German National Socialism persecuted tens of thousands people on the grounds of their sexual orientation or gender identity; several thousand lost their lives.
-The discrimination they faced and the ideologies used to justify this have not yet been overcome.
-The Foundation – co-funded by Dreilinden gGmbH – therefore supports activities that tackle contemporary discrimination on the grounds of sexual orientation or identity.
+German National Socialism persecuted tens of thousands people on the grounds of their sexual orientation; several thousand lost their lives.
+Even today, the discrimination of lesbian, gay, bisexual, transgender and intersexual people (LGBTI) still has not been overcome in many countries.
+The Foundation EVZ therefore supports activities that tackle contemporary discrimination on the grounds of sexual orientation or gender identity.

 Human rights are indivisible and also apply directly for people of different sexual orientations and gender identities (SOGI).
 Sexual orientation and gender identity are prohibited grounds for discrimination.
 As the Committee of Ministers of the Council of Europe declared, neither cultural, traditional nor religious values can be invoked to justify any form of discrimination, including on grounds of sexual orientation or gender identity.
 Surveys carried out by the European Union Agency for Fundamental Rights, reports published by UN and Council of Europe bodies, research into attitudes regarding homophobia and transphobia and findings of non-governmental organisations all show that action needs to be taken in this field across Europe.